animo/siera-cli/README.md

 </p>

-Are you looking for a graphical application?
-Try out or new [Siera Desktop](https://siera.animo.id/desktop)
+Looking for more UI and less CLI?
+Try out the new [Siera Desktop](https://siera.animo.id/desktop) application.

 Siera is the most convenient way for self-sovereign identity (SSI) developers to interact with SSI agents.